 Insight from sales teams on the front line can be crucial in moulding not only the topics / challenges you address in your content, but also the mediums and form factors you use, the channels you should utilise, and more.

-STEP 2: Who are you targetting?
+Step 2: Who are you targeting?